-Joule thief circuit is famous among electronics enthusiasts.
-It has many implementations but probably most common is very minimalist voltage booster based on NPN transistor, coil, resistor and LED.
-Its primary intent is to squeeze the remaining juice of dying batteries while lighting a LED.
+Joule thief circuit is popular among electronics enthusiasts.
+It has many implementations but probably the most common is a very minimalist voltage booster based on NPN transistor, coil, resistor, and LED.
+Its primary intent is to squeeze the remaining juice of dying batteries to light a LED.

-Since a pile of dying batteries keep growing I decided to give it a try.
-But instead of building circuit blindly, why not have some fun and look whats going on inside the circuit.
-So I build this circuit on LTSpice simulator.
-If you don’t know how to add transformer to circuit, there is a great video how to do this (LTSpice Transformer).
+Since a pile of dying batteries keeps growing, I decided to give it a try.
+Instead of building the real circuit blindly, I decided to understand what is going on inside the circuit.
+So I made this circuit on the LTSpice simulator.

-In simulation file we attached a 1.5V batter.
-This is the voltage of new Alkaline battery.
+In the simulation file, we attached a 1.5V battery.
+This is the voltage of a new Alkaline battery.
 But it is not enough to light a LED.
-Depending on different LED technologies forward voltage starts at about 1.85V and it gets higher.
-So Joule Thief circuit simply boosts the voltage to level enough to light LED.
+Depending on different LED technologies, the forward voltage starts at about 1.85V, and it may be higher for different colors.
+So Joule thief circuit boosts the voltage to the level which is enough to light a LED.

-In waveform you can see three signals: Blue is transistor collector voltage, green is between resistor and L1 coil, red is base voltage.
-So from the beginning when battery is attached to circuit base current starts to flow through resistor.
-It starts to open transistor and so current flows through second coil L2.
+From the beginning, when the battery is attached to the circuit base, the current starts to flow through the resistor.
+It starts to open the transistor, and thus current flows through the second coil L2.

-When transistor is open the voltage drop on it is about 0.1V.
+When the transistor is open, the voltage drop on it is about 0.1V.
 And so coil (and so LEDs) voltage is near zero.
-The current through L2 coil and transistor rises and it induces even bigger current through base (see high voltage at L1).
+The current through the L2 coil and transistor rises, which induces an even bigger current through the base (see high voltage at L1).

-Eventually ferrite coil magnetic field current saturates and current in L1 stops increasing.
-At this moment L2 stops inducing coil L1.
-The base current suddenly drops closing transistor which also cuts the current through L2 coil.
-But coil is inertial and holds energy and it starts building voltage due collapsing magnetic field in the coil.
-It rises until reaches LED break-out voltage and so it lights up releasing coil energy.
-As you can see L2 coil voltage doesn’t rise higher than diode voltage with some overshoot.
+As you can see, the L2 coil voltage doesn’t rise higher than the diode voltage with some overshoot.
 This is because LED absorbs energy once it reaches the 3.2V level.
-You can try adding different diode like 8V Zener and you will see that L2 voltage reaches 8V and then drops because current starts flowing through diode.
-The voltage can go much higher and if you would like to power more energy hungry devices, you should add more windings to L2 coil.
+You can try adding a different diode like 8V Zener, and you will see that L2 voltage reaches 8V and then drops because the current starts flowing through the diode.
+The voltage can go much higher, and if you would like to power more energy-hungry devices, you should add more windings to the L2 coil.

-When L2 coil energy is depleted, base voltage and so current again starts rising and process repeats.
+When the L2 coil energy is depleted, the base voltage and so current start rising, and the process repeats.
 Depending on component selection and transformer, joule thief oscillates at tens and even hundreds kHz.
-Due to persistence of vision it seems that LED is ON constantly.
+Due to the persistence of vision, it seems that LED is always ON.

 Download LTSpice schematic here: Joule_thief_circuit

-Lets build Joule thief prototype and see it working in reality.
+Let us build a Joule thief prototype and see it working in reality.

-In the circuit I used about 1cm diameter ferrite ring and put 12 turns of each wire.
-Transistor is standard NPN BC549.
-Resistor is 320Ω.
-Probably the trickiest part is making transformer and connecting transformer right.
-In schematic you can see that transformer dots are in opposite sides.
+I used about 1cm diameter ferrite ring in the circuit and put 12 turns of each wire.
+The transistor is standard NPN BC549.
+The resistor is 320Ω.
+Probably the trickiest part is making the transformer and connecting the transformer right.
+In the schematic, you can see that transformer dots are on opposite sides.
 This means that wires are connected from different ends.
-To do it eight turn two wires together until you fill the whole core with one layer.
-Then take two wires from opposite ends and solder together.
-One remaining wire goes to transistor collector and another to base through resistor.
-You can use different sizes of ferrite rings.
+Wind eight turns of two wires together until you fill the whole core with one layer.
+Then take two wires from opposite ends and solder them together.
+One remaining wire goes to the transistor collector and another to base through the resistor.
+The size of the ferrite rink may vary – the effect

 Here it is working with two series LEDs – white (~4V) and green (~2V):

 As you can see no problem to drive two LEDs in series.
-Also tried to attach three LEDs – they worked, but intensity dropped drastically.
+I also tried to attach three LEDs – they worked, but the intensity dropped drastically.
 Probably adding wire turns to secondary (L2) coil would be able to deal with this.

-Real measured signals with scope when only green LED is lit:
+Real measured signals with the scope when the only green LED is lit:

-Green wave is base voltage; yellow – collector voltage.
-As you can see collector voltage rises up to 3.2V and then LED drains the power from inductor.
-In this time base voltage and so current increases slowly and then turns on transistor.
+The green wave is base voltage; yellow – collector voltage.
+As you can see, the collector voltage rises to 3.2V, and then the LED drains the inductor’s power.
+In this time, base voltage and so current increases slowly and then turns on the transistor.

-Hope you enjoyed this little experiment as I did.
-Please leave comment on what can be improved here to make joule thief more efficient.
+I hope you enjoyed this little experiment as I did.
+Please leave a comment on what can be improved here to make joule thief more efficient.